jallier/SavedRetriever/README.md

 	 `python SavedRetriever -e -p /home/Downloads/Reddit/`

+Using a virtualenv is recommended.
+This can be achieved by: virtualenv -p python3 env source env/bin/activate or source env/bin/activate.fish if using the fish shell "pip install -r requirements.txt" to install the required python packages

 ##Services required##
 As of version 0.9, SR requires the use of the these 3rd party services.
 This means that a valid account and developer oauth tokens are needed for each of the following services (ie. you must register an app of your own and use the tokens they give you):